-New mobile app that increased couriers productivity by 20%, saving 1h of work time
+New app that increased couriers' productivity by 20%, saving 1h of work time

 Overview